Marcio-Duarte/DCI_Projects/readme.md

-# This folder contains some projects that I developed during my course at the DCI institute.
+## This folder contains some projects that I developed during my course at the DCI institute.

-# The programming languages and libraries used in these projects:
+- Programming languages

   - HTML
   - CSS
   - Javascript

+- Libraries
   - Jquery
   - Bootstrap
   - Chart.js